aws-samples/aws-amplify-flutter-example/README.md

 ## AWS-Amplify-Flutter-Example

-This is a mobile application based on flutter and amplify, including text recognition (OCR) capabilities provided by [AWS AI-Solution Kit](https://www.amazonaws.cn/en/solutions/ai-solution-kit/).
+This is a mobile application based on Flutter and Amplify, including text recognition (OCR) capabilities provided by [AWS AI-Solution Kit](https://www.amazonaws.cn/en/solutions/ai-solution-kit/).

 ## Table of Contents